The frog crunch helps to isolate the rectus abdominis and obliques by reducing the contribution of the hip flexors.

-The weighted stability ball crunch, an isolation exercise, targets your rectus abdominis, while your internal and external obliques act as synergists.
+The decline crunch is an isolated pull exercise that targets your rectus abdominis.
+Your internal and external obliques act as synergists.